 The Project Manager is essentially your control panel for the project you currently have open.
 Here, you can change the project number, name, and description, as well as define a detail folder.
-See our Project Manager page for more information.
+See our Project Manager documentation for more information.

 You may feel tempted to open an existing project and rename it, rather than simply opening a new project.
 DO NOT DO THIS.
 Renaming existing projects with the intention of retaining their properties for a new project can cause a number of file issues.
 If you want to create a new project with similar properties to an existing project, save the existing project as a template.
 Then open a new project based on that template.
-For more information, see our Templates page.
+For more information, see our Templates documentation.

 Step 2: Choose a Preference Set

 Our six Preferences screens provide a centralized way to customize everything from fonts and label styles to layer colors.
 Once you've congifured your Preferences the way you want them, you can save those settings in what's known as a Preference Set.
 You can create as many Preference Sets as you need – one for each client, each type of project, each consultant you work with, etc.

 For more information about Preference Sets, see our Preference Sets documentation.

 When you create or open a project, you should get into the habit of making sure you have the correct Preference Set assigned to that project, or set as active.
 When you start working in a drawing with a project active, the active Preference Set will govern the appearance of fonts, layer colors, label styles, and any other settings that are configured and saved within that Preference Set.
 That's why it's extremely important to have the correct Preference Set active.

 To set a Preference Set as active, just open any of the six Preferences screens and select it from the menu pictured to the right.
 You can then close the Preferences and start working on your project.